Keyboard shortcuts

 {

-// name of the design unit
+// The identifier of the unit

-// the primary design unit type (examples: "entity", "module", "package")
+// The primary unit type (examples: "entity", "module", "package")

 "type": "string",

-// native language (choices: "vhdl", "verilog", "systemverilog")
+// Native hardware description language (choices: "vhdl", "verilog", "systemverilog")

 "language": "string",

-// visibility of unit (choices: "public", "protected", "private")
+// Source visibility (choices: "public", "protected", "private")

 "visibility": "string",